 A key component of a learning health care system is the ability to collect and analyze routinely collected clinical data in order to quickly generate new clinical evidence, and to monitor the quality of the care provided.
 To do this, clinical data must be easy to extract and stored in computer readable formats.
 CERTAIN’s Automation Project intended to assess the availability of such data specifically for comparative effectiveness research (CER) and quality improvement (QI) on surgical procedures.

-Hospitals participate in SCOAP by submitting detailed clinical information about patients undergoing surgical and interventional procedures at their sites.
+The study was conducted over three years across multiple hospitals which participate in the Surgical Care Outcomes and Assessment Program (SCOAP).
+Hospitals participate in SCOAP by submitting information regarding patients undergoing surgical and interventional procedures at their site.
 In return, hospitals receive reports benchmarking their performance in care delivery and outcomes.
-Through this mechanism, the Surgical Care and Outcomes Assessment Program (SCOAP) has helped hospitals significantly reduce surgical and interventional care complications and re-operations, as well as associated costs.
-SCOAP data is typically extracted from medical records by hospital staff, thereby requiring staffing resources, which often limits the ability for sites to extend data gathering into new areas of SCOAP surgical or interventional quality improvement.
+Through this mechanism, SCOAP has helped hospitals significantly reduce surgical and interventional care complications and re-operations, as well as associated costs.
+However, SCOAP hospital data is extracted from medical records by hospital staff, which limits the ability to expand data gathering for broader quality improvement purposes.

 The Automation Project is supported by an award received through the Agency for Healthcare Research and Quality.